 Who is, or has been, the biggest influence on your art?

 I have been and continue to be influenced by many well know abstract expressionist artist.
-Trombly, Diebenkorn, De Kooning, and Pollock to name a few.
+Twombly, Diebenkorn, De Kooning, and Pollock to name a few.

 But the most influencial person was my long term friend and artist, Dan Kainess.
 Dan sadly passed away a few years ago but he was a great mentor and my pipeline to the art world here in Minnesota.
 The most talented creative person I have ever known and a wonderful guy.